 - Thrifty Traveler

-Next Vacay is a website that delivers flight deals to its paying members via email.
+Next Vacay is a website that emails flight deals to paying members.
 For my Next Vacay Review, I signed up for a 30-day free trial, where I gave my credit card number and my email address.

 - Routine fare sales